 Blue Hill at Stone Barns in Pocantico Hills, New York

-Head to this upscale farm an hour’s drive outside NYC for the freshest fare, impeccable service, and a bucolic backdrop; Blue Hill at Stone Barns
+Head to this upscale farm an hour’s drive outside of NYC for the freshest fare, impeccable service, and a bucolic backdrop; Blue Hill at Stone Barns.

 Philadelphia Museum of Art in Philadelphia, Pennsylvania